JosVermoesen/blockchain-lottery/ng-lottery/README.md

-# NgBlockchainLottery
+# Ng-Lottery

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.

 ## Getting started for developers

 - [Install NodeJS](https://nodejs.org/).
 Hint: eventually install and use [nvm](https://medium.com/@Joachim8675309/installing-node-js-with-nvm-4dc469c977d9) for easy installing and/or switching between node versions
-- Clone this repository: `git clone https://github.com/JosVermoesen/ng-lottery`.
+- Clone this repository: `git clone https://github.com/JosVermoesen/blockchain-lottery`.
-- Run `npm install` inside the project root.
+- Run `npm install` inside 'every' project root.
-- Run `ng serve` or `npm start` in a terminal from the project root.
+- Run `ng serve` or `npm start` in a terminal from the project root of the Angular project.
 - Profit. :tada:

 ## Development Tools used for this app